How To Choose the Right Sunscreen: Understanding SPF, UVA/UVB & More

 Broad Spectrum

-Physical or Mineral
+Physical or Mineral vs. Chemical Sunscreens

-Sunscreens can provide physical protection, chemical protection, or combination protection from UV rays.
-The active ingredients listed on the bottle provide the sun protection.
-Physical sunscreens, which are made of minerals such as zinc and titanium, provide a literal barrier from light.
-Think of these minerals as a shield that don’t let light pass.
+Physical sunscreens, made of minerals such as zinc oxide and titanium dioxide, provide a literal barrier to light.
+Think of these minerals as a shield that doesn’t let light pass.
 These sunscreens reflect light, hence tend to be white in appearance.

 Chemical

 Chemical sunscreens protect differently than physical ones by absorbing light like a sponge, rather than blocking light.
 The light radiation is converted to heat and released to your skin.
-Over time, a percentage of this protection stops working as the chemical absorption become less effective over time.
-Chemical sunscreens are more likely to irritate the skin, as compared to physical sunscreens.
-Lastly, some chemical sunscreens have a negative effect on marine life and coral reefs.
+Over time, a percentage of this protection stops working as chemical absorption becomes less effective.

-Water or Sweat resistance
+Water or Sweat Resistance

 Sport, Swim, Splash